ConnectedHomes/chaim/install.md

 see the [policy README](policies/README.md) for information.

-Create all those policies before attempting to create the Roles below.
+Create the policy set as described in that document, but don't create the policies in AWS yet, as some of them will still require editing.

 ### User